ramos-iyer/Major-and-Minor-Severity-Accidents-A-study-of-environmental-factors-using-Deep-Neural-Networks-and-/README.md

 <a id='overview'></a>

 ### Overview

 Owing to the increase in number of vehicles and infrastructure, the need for severity analysis in road accidents has gained a fundamental importance.
 This research aims to create a severity detection system for major and minor accidents depending on the length of the road.
 In order to achieve this, the environmental factors of weather, road demographics, accident situation factors and nearby landmarks has been taken into consideration.
 The literature survey shows that the implementation of feature importance on a per class basis along with the model as a whole has not been widely explored.
 The implemented Stratified K-Fold Deep Neural Network performs better than traditional ensemble models with an accuracy of more than 89% for both, Major and Minor accidents.
 Along with this, to gain more information from the neural network and how it predicts, SHAP (Shapely Additive Explanations) has been applied to gain overall importance.
 These feature importance scores have been further explored on a per class basis using the data itself and extraction of SHAP scores for each class.
 The findings from this research can be used by the main four stakeholders in an accident - transportation safety planners, hospitals, medical agencies and insurance companies for proactive action and purposes.

+<a id='method'></a>

+### Methodology

+The below image shows the methodology followed in order to implement this project and gather the insights from the data:

+<a id='components'></a>

+### Components
+There are three components to this project:

+<a id='data'></a>

+#### Data Merging and Preparation
+File _'Data Merging and Preparation.ipynb'_ :

+- Imports the `US Accidents` dataset
+- Uses Address information to extract the `Road Demographics` data
+- Merges `US Accidents` and `Road Demographics` data using the Street Name
+- Exports the data into a csv file

+<a id='feature'></a>

+#### Feature Selection and Processing
+File _'Feature Selection and Processing.ipynb'_ :

+- Imports the `merged` dataset
+- Uses the Severity information to transform the data and split into two categories: Minor and Major Accidents
+- Performs Pre-Procesing and Transformation on both the categories of accidents
+- Gneerates 4 categories for each type of accident (Major and Minor) using the length of the road
+- Applies Random Forest to perform feature selection for both the Minor and Major Accidents
+- Exports the feature selected data into a csv file

+<a id='model'></a>

+#### Model Application
+File _'Model Application.ipynb'_ :

+- Imports the `feature selected` dataset
+- Applies the SKDNN model along with other traditional ensemble models for benchmarking purposes
+- Generates the evaluation metrics for all models for comparison
+- Applies SHAP on the SKDNN model to generate the feature importance for both Major and Minor accidents
+- Uses SHAP scores to generate the feature importance on a per class basis for both Major and Minor accidents

 <a id='running'></a>